-Print Y for yes or N for no at X item 22.
+Print X in the appropriate box at X item 22.

-International related parties are persons, including PEs, who are parties to international dealings that can be subject to Division 13 of the ITAA 1936 and/or the business profits article, or associated enterprises article, of a relevant DTA.
+International related parties are persons, including PEs, who are parties to international dealings that can be subject to Division 13 of Part III of the ITAA 1936 and/or the business profits article, or associated enterprises article, of a relevant DTA.
 The term includes: